SEO Trends: 45 Experts On The Future Of Search

 You don’t have to be Nostradamus to predict this one: further rise of mobile as a driving force of SEO traffic.

-I am still waiting for Facebook’s search engine 100 percent based on social media signals, and I suspect we might see something like that in the latter half of 2015.
+I am still waiting for Facebook’s search engine 100 percent based on social media signals, and I suspect we might see something like that in the latter half.

 Jim Hedger, Partner and Co-Founder, Digital Always Media